EPA Participation in the International Lead Poisoning Prevention Week of Action

 View recent and past activities in the year of action:

-The 6th annual International Lead Poisoning Prevention Week of Action (ILPPW) Exittook place from October 21-27, 2018.
-EPA joined the World Health Organization (WHO), the United Nations Environment Program (UNEP) and other organizations around the world to promote banning lead paint and to raise awareness of the activities of the Global Alliance to Eliminate Lead Paint (Lead Paint Alliance).
+October 2020: The 8th annual International Lead Poisoning Prevention Week of Action will take place October 25 -31, 2019.
+EPA will join the World Health Organization (WHO), the United Nations Environment Program (UNEP) and other organizations around the world to promote banning lead paint and to raise awareness of the activities of the Lead Paint Alliance.

 During the 2018 Week of Action, more than 80 activities took place in 50 countries, including community programs, school programs, advocacy to policy makers, media engagement, industry events, government-sponsored programs and social media activity.
 In addition, new paint studies were released during the week by Alliance partner IPEN, confirming that paint with high levels of lead is available to consumers in Jamaica, Iraq and Mexico.
 Paint with lead levels below 90 ppm was also available in these countries, demonstrating feasibility of the recommended standard.

 As part of the week, EPA participated in a Lead Paint Alliance Webinar for the Latin American and Caribbean Region, sponsored by UN Environment and the Inter-Governmental Network on Chemicals and Waste for Latin America.
 Over 60 participants included representatives from environment and/or health ministries in Brazil, Costa Rica, Dominican Republic, Jamaica, Honduras, Argentina, and Guyana, paint industry companies and associations from the region and National Cleaner Production Centers in Peru and Colombia, which assist industry in sustainability initiatives.
-EPA presented an overview of the Lead Paint Alliance and the Government of Brazil presented on its efforts to revise the existing lead paint law, which are nearly complete.
 In addition, EPA participated in a Lead Paint Alliance Briefing for Embassies in Washington, DC, hosted by the UNEP Regional Office for North America during the week.

-Industry played an important supportive role during the Week of Action this year, including providing the following articles in industry publications:
+Industry played an important supportive role during the Week of Action, including providing the following articles in industry publications:

 - "We can't be green until lead is out of the scene," Exit Going Green supplement, Polymers Paint Colour Journal (PPCJ) and Asia Pacific Coatings Journal (APCJ), October 23, 2018.